alchemyplatform/light-account/README.md

 ![](./img/light-account.jpg)

-A simple ERC-4337 compatible smart contract account with a designated owner account.
-[Account Kit](https://accountkit.alchemy.com/overview/introduction.html) is the easiest way to integrate Light Account.
+A simple ERC-4337 compatible smart contract account with a designated owner.
+[Account Kit](https://accountkit.alchemy.com) is the easiest way to integrate Light Account.

 ## Features